Los Angeles traffic ticket search

 - Matter Set for Compliance

-If your traffic ticket status says warrant, bench warrant, arrest warrant or 40509.5 holds, then call us for a free legal consultation at 310-285-1516.
+If your traffic ticket status says warrant, bench warrant, arrest warrant, 40509.5 holds, or Case Status - DMV Driver License Hold, then call us for a free legal consultation at 310-285-1516.
 We can advise you how to clear these matters up and fight the fines and charges you are facing.

-If the status of your ticket is VC 40509.5 this means the court has charged you with a failure to appear in court.
+If the status of your ticket is VC 40509.5 or DMV Driver License Hold this means the court has charged you with a failure to appear in court.
 This means you failed to take care of your ticket by the due date.
 As a result of your failure to appear in court (VC 40509.5), the court system will now try to do three unpleasant things to you:-

 - The Court will increase the fine you are facing.
-The fine you are potentially facing for your failure to appear in court (VC 40509.5) can now possibly be close to, or over $1,000.
+The fine you are potentially facing for your failure to appear in court (case status - DMV Driver License Hold (VC 40509.5) can now possibly be close to, or over $1,000.